dashevo/wallet-lib/docs/account.md

 ### Create Transaction

-The transaction creation method output a hexadecimal representation of a transaction, also called rawtx.
+The transaction creation method return you a signed transaction object. , also called rawtx.
-Using Dashcore-lib.Transaction class you can inspect the rawtx or control inputs/outputs/fees.
+The hexadecimal representation (also called rawtx) can be obtain by doing `tx.toString()`.
+See the Dashcore-lib.Transaction documenation for more methods.
-To broadcast a transaction, used the `broadcastTransaction()` method.
+To broadcast a transaction, use [Account.broadcastTransaction(tx)](#broadcast-transaction) method.

 `const rawtx = account.createTransaction(opts)`